-The resource I'm providing is a Whom Would You Choose? chart which require students to select which of the Greasers they would choose to take on a double date, back them up in a fight, teach them to drive, and so on.
-While at first glance it seem to be opinion based, students soon discover that they need real reasons for their choices.
+The resource I'm providing is a Whom Would You Choose? chart which requires students to select which of the Greasers they would choose to take on a double date, back them up in a fight, teach them to drive, and so on.
+While at first glance it seem to be opinion based, students soon discover that they need to identify text-based reasons for their choices.
+(The chart is embedded below, and can be increased to full size using the fullscreen button in the lower right corner).

 The chart relies heavily upon Chapters One and the beginning of Chapter Two of the novel, and accomplishes three goals at once.
 The chart